LisaBaetsle/JS-Project-TaskList/README.md

 ## Author and Rights

-Project thought by Brad Traversy on [Udemy](https://www.udemy.com/course/modern-javascript-from-the-beginning/)
+Project taught by Brad Traversy on [Udemy](https://www.udemy.com/course/modern-javascript-from-the-beginning/)
 Coded by Lisa Baetsle